Skip to main content

 SSL/TLS Section

-For MySQL, MariaDB, and PostgreSQL connections, you can configure SSL/TLS encryption:
+For MySQL, MariaDB, and PostgreSQL connections, configure SSL/TLS encryption:

 FieldDescription